 All competitors give the Promoter the right to fit an on-board camera to any car, provided that this meets the requirements of the technical delegate.
-No in-car cameras may be fitted other than those required by the Promoter.
+In-car cameras are only allowed in accordance with the Sporting Regulations.

 If required by the F3 Manager, all cars must have the official sticker on the dashboard, and this must be visible to a forward facing camera.
 The decision on the positioning of this sticker rests solely with the F3 Manager.
 All other in-car advertising, including any on the driver's helmet and overalls, will be allowed only at the discretion of the Promoter.
 In the event of a dispute, the final decision rests with the Promoter.